TomNisbet/nqsap/docs/_docs/build-06-loader.md

 The Loader Active signal is also used to hold the Ring Counter in reset so that it does not cycle while the loader is driving the clock.

+### Design Update

+The NQSAP-PCB project has an [even newer design for the Loader](https://tomnisbet.github.io/nqsap-pcb/docs/loader/) that uses 74HC595 shift registers to override all of the control signals from the Microcode ROMs.
+This is similar to the 74LS173 design, but uses fewer pins to control more signals.
+The Loader hardware is very similar to the Arduino EEPROM programmer used to make the Microcode ROMs.

 ## Loader implementation

 [![Loader Schematic](../../assets/images/loader-schematic.png "loader/debugger schematic logic"){:width="720px"}](../../assets/images/loader-schematic.png)